 53.)
 Dulzura — Means “sweetness” in Spanish.

 54.)
 Amor — Love.

 55.)
 Corazón — Heart.

 Origins of Terms of Endearment

 There are anthropological origins to pet names used in different types of relationships.
 Relationships are small cultures in themselves and rituals like nicknames and similar private languages reinforce them.
 Although they play a healthy role in ordinary times, terms of endearment are useful whenever conflicts arise.
 They allow a natural recourse to playfulness and humor whenever things become rough in relationships.

-‘Dear’ is one of the more common words used by couples in the UK.
-‘Love’ and ‘darling’ can also find place once in a while.
+Couples in the UK use “Love” more frequently than most to describe their significant other.
+‘Love’ and ‘darling’ can also find a place once in a while.
 It is amusing that British couples gradually lose their interest in using creative words and phrases with age.
-Interestingly, they are more likely to make up for this by using words of affection of their children.
+Interestingly, they are more likely to make up for this by using words of affection for their children.

 You shouldn’t be surprised if parents call their kids ‘pumpkin’, ‘lamb’, ‘sweet pea’ or ‘pikaninny’ in British English.
 In Scotland, children are often called as ‘bairnie’ and in Ireland as ‘mhuirnin’.
 Teens usually use the words ‘lover’, ‘baby’, and ‘babes’ to express their affection.